Is Your Teen Comfortable With Having Friends Over?

 When you live with someone, especially a teenager it’s easy to see the negative.
 It may feel natural to point out what’s wrong with her or any other family member, but it does not build a thriving atmosphere.
-If you are going to have a thriving home environment, encouragement, praise and gratitude needs to far outweigh the “helpful” criticism.
+If you are going to have a thriving home environment, encouragement, praise, and gratitude need to far outweigh the “helpful” criticism.

 Turn this around by being intentional encouragers.
 Challenge yourself to say one encouraging thing a day to everyone in your family.

-- Praise the effort is more helpful than praising underlying ability
+- Praise the effort is more helpful than praising the underlying ability

 - Specific praise is more helpful than generic